Elsehere/Next_Trucking_API_DOC/API_DOC_WhiteGlove.md

     + Parameters

-      + hour
+      + timeframe
-        Hour means the period for latest orders.
+        Timeframe means the period for the latest orders.
-        Now this API only supports 24/48/96 for hour.
+        Now this API only supports the last 24/48/96 hours for timeframe.

     + Headers